 Allowing a Consistent Result

-It is important to understand that addressing the patient’s anatomical constraints and explaining what they will expect after mastectomy is critically important to set the appropriate level of expectation.
+It is important to understand that addressing the patient’s anatomical constraints and explaining what they will expect after a mastectomy is critically important to set the appropriate expectation level.

 In our practice, the optimal time to achieving an aesthetic, flat result is approximately three months after mastectomy.
 This time frame allows for adequate healing and soft tissue softening to achieve a truly flat result.